 - Periostitis is inflammation of the thin layer of skin that surrounds the bone.
 The periosteum is the region where the tendon fuses onto the bone.
 Due to the repetitive pulling by the tendon on the periosteum it will sometimes inflame and can even detach from the bone resulting in significant pain and an inability to run.
 Periostitis is a serious condition and is also treated similar in fashion to stress fractures.

 - Stress Fractures are the end result of repetitive excess strain on the muscle, tendon and bone without giving your body enough time to adapt.
 If given time to adapt muscles tendons and bones will grow back bigger, better, and stronger.
 This is known as Wolfe’s law.
 This law states that by providing stress in the proper amounts your body will adapt to that stress by growing stronger in response to it.
 There are a few ways to diagnose a stress fracture.
 One way is to jump up and down on the affected leg and record whether or not there is significant pain in the area that hurts during or after running.
 In our clinic we use a pulsed ultrasound over the affected region.
 If any pain is present stress fracture is suspected.
 Over the years I have learned that there is one ominous sign, in particular … limping after running.
 Runners will often claim that their leg does not hurt much while running but that they limp afterwards.
 Limping after running is never good and should make you highly suspicious of bone marrow edema or stress fracture.
-X-rays do not typically show stress fractures or bone marrow edema although many doctors have not got the memo.
+X-rays do not typically show stress fractures or bone marrow edema.
 MRI is considered the gold standard of imaging for stress fracture, periostitis, bone marrow edema and Tibialis Posterior tendinitis.
 If you’re insurance does not cover MRI or you have a large deductible SDRI can get you a cash price for only $500.

-At the San Diego Running Institute we specialize in the treatment and correction of all running and sports related injuries.
+At the San Diego Running Institute we treat running and sports related injuries.
 We employ the latest technology including Alter G rehabilitation which allows the runner with stress fractures to continue running without further injury and accelerate the healing response.
 Alter gravity treadmill training takes advantage of two important sports medicine principles.
 The first is Wolfe’s law.
 By lowering one’s body weight thus decreasing the amount of impact on the bone the Alter G allows the runner to continue running without further injury and also stimulates the bone in the proper amount so that it grows back bigger, better and stronger.
 The second principle is called the S.A.I.D principle, this stands for Specific Adaption to an Imposed Demand.
 What this means is that by running on the altered gravity treadmill your body will adapt specifically to the demands imposed by running and will get bigger, better and stronger for the next running session that will be imposed.
 Gone are the days of archaic physical therapy which places a runner in a situation of doing useless band exercises that have nothing to do with running and do not take advantage of Wolfe’s law or the S.A.I.D principle.